You are here

 Readout times are a function of the read mode chosen, and the binning defined in the instrument section of the OT.
 Below is a list of overheads for the various combinations of both.
 Since the blue and red detectors have different read out times, one can in principle use different exposure times in both cameras so as to not leave any camera idle.
 In addition, the data handling system adds 7 seconds of overhead per file to be saved.

-Given the readout time, and detector noise levels, we strongly recommend that users use the BLUE/RED camera in SLOW/MEDIUM read modes respectively.
+Given the readout time, and detector noise levels, we strongly recommend that users use readout modes of BLUE/SLOW and RED/MEDIUM, respectively.
 This is because the overheads and noise levels of the camera in those read modes match best.

 The readout times for both detectors are given below in each binning and read mode.